The problem with surface composters

 A natural barrier against pests

-- The composter is buried , so there is no opening accessible from the surface.
+- The composter is buried, so there are no openings accessible from the surface.

 - The smells remain confined underground: nothing attracts the animals.